UoB-COMSM0110/2024-group-14/README.md

 | U9  | 2  | 0  | 4  |  4  |  3  | 2  |
 | U10 | 1  | 0  | 4  |  4  |  4  | 2  |

-Final scores (There are decimals in the calculation result, and the final result is the result after rounding.)
+Final scores (There are decimals in the calculation result, and the final result is the result after rounding)

 | Score type  |  U1  | U2 | U3 | U4 | U5 | U6 | U7 | U8 | U9 | U10 |
 |--------|--------|--------|--------|--------|--------|--------|--------|--------|--------|--------|